jkk/cantata/README.md

 #### `query1 [ds q & opts]`

-Like `query` but returns only the first result.
-Does not limit the query in any way, so it's the responsbility of the caller to not query for more results than needed.
+Like `query` but returns the first result.
+If `:strategy` is `:multiple`, limits the query to a single result; otherwise, does not limit the query, so it's the responsbility of the caller to not query for more results than needed.

 #### `query-count [ds q & opts]`